Garruxx/xoukan/README.en.md

 - ReactJS with TypeScript (ReactTS)
 - Styles with SASS
 - Packaging and building with Vite
-- Unit testing with Jest and Bun Test
+- Unit testing with Jest
 - Pnpm as package manager

 ## How to Use